STRENCH0/EasyDragAndDrop/README.md

 ```kotlin
 textView2 assign Assignment("textview2")
 ```
-Or you can do it latter
+Or you can do it latter (see point 4b).

 3. Use enableDragAndDrop function and define callbacks using default (optional):
 ```kotlin
 enableDragAndDrop<Assignment, Assignment> {